UmairOye/Applovin-Ads/README.md

 ## How to Contribute
 If you would like to contribute to the project, follow these steps:

 1. Fork the repository
 2. Create a new branch (`git checkout -b feature/your-feature`)
 3. Make your changes and commit them (`git commit -m 'Add some feature'`)
 4. Push to the branch (`git push origin feature/your-feature`)
 5. Create a pull request

+## Don't Forget to Star ⭐

+If you found this project useful or had fun exploring it, please consider giving it a star.
+It's a great way to show your appreciation and it puts a smile on my face! 😊🌟